THE SEPT 2017 PRODUCTION SEEN AT THE UNION THEATRE SOUTHWARK AND THE THEATRE ROYYAL BATH

 ADRIAN SLADE WRITES: Never, not even at its original launch in 1954, has a production of my brother Julian Slade’s ‘Salad Days’ been welcomed with seven 4 **** reviews within 24 hours!
-That has been the reward for Bryan Hodgson’s wonderfully inventive new production at the Union Theatre Southwardk.
-The reviews are all on the internet, and there may be more to come from other internet and press critics.
-Meanwhile here is just one short quote from each of the website reviews that have appeared so far.
-You can read each review in full by clicking on its website addresst.
+That was the reward for Bryan Hodgson’s wonderfully inventive new production at the Union Theatre Southwark, which then transferred to the Theatre Royal in Bath where it received further good reviews and packed audiences.
+Most of the reviews were on the internet but the Mail on Sunday and the Bath local papers were almost as enthusiastic.
+Meanwhile here is just one short quote from each of the early website reviews that have appeared in August.
+Some of the review can be still be seen in full by clicking on its website addresst.

 Director Bryan Hodgson extracts every inch of comedy from the script……… It’s magnificently over done, with Lowri Hamer steadying the ship as the enchanting Jane and keeping up the sunshiny pace throughout.
 Laurie Denman is charming as Timothy,……https://thesweetlondonlife.com/2017/08/19/review-theres-a-real-classic-in-town-★★★★-salad-days-union-theatre/